rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 * The σ is a average measurement of each sample depart from mean, as we already know the proability(frequency) of each sample, we just need to mutiple the expected value (1, -1) with it's probability accordingly.
 ![Standard Deviation][14]

-we can compute the group standard deviation as the follows:

-![standard deviation][15]
->>>>>>> bb995089297998d99aecb9cea33f3b56123ec0c5:_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

-*   The SD is a average measurement of each sample depart from mean, as we already know the proability(frequency) of each sample, we just need to mutiple the expected value (1, -1) with it's probability accordingly.

 = 0.9947